 Amazon FBA and Brexit: Pan-European FBA (Pan-EU)

 When using Pan-European FBA, you usually send your stock to a certain warehouse and Amazon distributes the goods for storage in the European countries you are storing in – always depending on the respective demand.

-Due to Brexit, this is going to change.
-From 1 January 2021, there will be no inventory transfers between the UK and the EU anymore.
-This mean that you will need to have you inventory in the UK and in the EU or you decide for only one of those options, but from 1 January 2021 this won’t be a combined FBA fulfilment solution anymore.
+Since 1 January 2021, there are no inventory transfers between the UK and the EU anymore.
+This means that you need to have you inventory in the UK and in the EU or you decide for only one of those options, but from 1 January 2021 this won’t be a combined FBA fulfillment solution anymore.